Hope Castle

-Hope Castle is a historic building located in Castleblayney, County Monaghan, Ireland.The building still stands, although unoccupied.
-Over the years, Hope Castle has been inhabited for various uses, such as homes to many, military barracks, a hospital, convent, and was most recently used as a hotel before its demise in 2010.
+Hope Castle is a historic house and demesne in Castleblayney, County Monaghan, Ireland.
+Originally a private home, over the course of the 20th century, Hope Castle was used as a military barracks, a hospital, convent, and was most recently used as a hotel before it was damaged by a fire in 2010.

 History

+Blayney ownership

-The land on which Hope Castle was built was originally under the ownership of Sir Edward Blayney, to whom it was granted in 1607.
-Blayney was a Welsh soldier who was granted land at Ballynalurgan and Muckno, where he built a stone defensive castle, Blayney Castle.
-The town of Castleblayney has grown up round that original site.
+The land on which the house was built was originally owned by Sir Edward Blayney (1570-1629), to whom it was granted in 1607.
+Blayney was a Welsh soldier from Montgomeryshire who was granted land at Ballynalurgan and Muckno, where he built a stone defensive castle, Blayney Castle.
+The town of Castleblayney grew up round that original site.
 Blayney was created the first Baron Blayney in 1621 and the Blayneys would continue to occupy the estate until after the 1830s.
-In the time of the second baron in 1641 the castle was captured by rebels fighting under Hugh Mac Patrick Dubh MacMahon.
+In the time of the second baron, in 1641, the castle was captured by rebels fighting under Hugh Mac Patrick Dubh MacMahon.
 The baron escaped but his wife and children were captured.

 The 7th Baron Blayney sold off part of the land in 1723.
-It was not until the 1780s that the present building, named Blayney Castle, was constructed near the old Elizabethan castle for Lieutenant General The 11th Baron Blayney, a famous soldier who owned the land from 1784 to 1834.
+It was not until the 1780s that the present building, originally named Blayney Castle, was constructed near the old Elizabethan castle for the 11th Baron Blayney (1770-1834), a soldier who owned the land from 1784 to 1834.